tsiangsun/flask-demo/README.md

 technologies, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.

-The repository contains a basic template for a Flask configuration that will work on Heroku.

 ## Step 1: Setup and deploy
 - Git clone the existing template repository.
 - `Procfile`, `requirements.txt`, `conda-requirements.txt`, and `runtime.txt`